MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Privacy; Patient-wise Forgetting; Scrubbing.
   - <details><summary>Digest</summary> We study the influence of patient data on model performance and formulate two hypotheses for a patient's data: either they are common and similar to other patients or form edge cases, i.e. unique and rare cases.
 We show that it is not possible to easily forget patient data.
 We propose a targeted forgetting approach to perform patient-wise forgetting.
 Extensive experiments on the benchmark Automated Cardiac Diagnosis Challenge dataset showcase the improved performance of the proposed targeted forgetting approach as opposed to a state-of-the-art method.

+- Approximate Data Deletion in Generative Models. [[paper]](https://arxiv.org/abs/2206.14439)
+  - Zhifeng Kong, Scott Alfeld.
+  - Key Word: Density Ratio Based Framework; Machine Unlearning; Generative Model.
+  - <details><summary>Digest</summary> Many approximate data deletion methods have been developed for supervised learning.
+Unsupervised learning, in contrast, remains largely an open problem when it comes to (approximate or exact) efficient data deletion.
+In this paper, we propose a density-ratio-based framework for generative models.
+Using this framework, we introduce a fast method for approximate data deletion and a statistical test for estimating whether or not training points have been deleted.

 - Data Leakage in Federated Averaging. [[paper]](https://arxiv.org/abs/2206.12395)
   - Dimitar I. Dimitrov, Mislav Balunović, Nikola Konstantinov, Martin Vechev.
   - Key Word: Federated Learning; Gradient Inversion Attacks and Defenses.